Also known as all those questions that take up time at the beginning of interviews.

 How did you learn Spanish?
 When I was 16 years old I decided that I was going to be an exchange student.
 Somehow, my mom knew this before I even told her (are moms actually psychic?).
 About a year later, I packed my bags and headed to Peru.
 Being a super bright 17 year old, I assumed I knew Spanish.
 After all, I’d done the equivalent of four years of high school Spanish.
 How foolish I was.
 Within a couple months of living in a small town on the southern coast of Peru, I was mostly up to speed.
 Nothing like being thrown into the deep end with a life jacket!
 In college I studied Latin American literature, so the majority of my classes were in Spanish and I actively sought out opportunities to speak Spanish as often as I could.

 What do you like to do when you’re not working?
 The most obvious answer here is running.
 I’ve completed 2 marathons, 8 half marathons, a sprint and 3 olympic triathlon.
-I also enjoy cooking and baking (I recently started making bread!), and I love to read.
+I also enjoy cooking and baking, have an obsession with thinking about my next house renovation, I have an adorable and annoying puppy I love playing with and I am always thinking about my next book or writing project.
 Have book suggestions for me?